Maxime00/Otbot_TrajOpt/README.md

 A list of possibe plots is also available.

 # IMPORTANT
-current folder must be Otbot-TrajOpt when running to save files in correct emplacement.
+Current folder must be Otbot-TrajOpt when running to save files in correct emplacement.
 OptimTraj and OTbot folder must both be added to matlab path.
 All results will be saved in the Otbot/Results folder.